KBlixt/PlexDBI/README.md

 this script will edit the PlexMediaServer database directly! specifically, it will change "added_at" in the "metadata_items" table.

-BACKUP YOUR DATABASES! just in case. though, so far I haven't managed to corrupted mine... yet.
+backup your database! just in case really but so far I haven't managed to corrupted mine.
+And I've been pretty rough.

 ----------